-- BUS 515 Organization Behavior, Leadership, Development, and Change (3) This course focuses on the relationships of individuals and groups within the organizational framework as it involves the nature, performance, and structure of organizational life.
-The course examines principles and methods in organizational development with special emphasis on leading and implementing successful change efforts in organizations. - BUS 516 Advanced Database Management Systems I (3) This course will focus on Database Management Systems.
-Emphasis on planning, design, and features selection necessary to meet particular display and manipulation requirements of database.
+BUS 515 Organization Behavior, Leadership, Development, and Change (3)

+This course focuses on the relationships of individuals and groups within the organizational framework as it involves the nature, performance, and structure of organizational life.
+The course examines principles and methods in organizational development with special emphasis on leading and implementing successful change efforts in organizations.

+BUS 516 Database Management (3)

+This course will focus on Database Management Systems.
+Emphasis on planning, design, and features selection necessary to meet particular display and manipulation requirements of databases.
 The course is designed to provide graduate students with an understanding of database management, database concepts, rational database models, and components.
-Practical guide to database design and implementation will be covered. - BUS 517 Not-for-Profit Accounting (3) This course covers theoretical and practical aspects of not-for-profit accounting and ministry financial planning and budgeting.
+Practical guide to database design and implementation will be covered.

+BUS 517 Not-for-Profit Accounting (3)

+This course covers theoretical and practical aspects of not-for-profit accounting and ministry financial planning and budgeting.
 Theory will cover such areas as fund accounting, statistical and economic foundations of financial planning and budgeting.
-Practical topics may include fund accounting rules, accounting for gifts and donations, cash versus accrual accounting. - BUS 519 Conflict Resolution Management (3) The curriculum focuses upon decision making and problem solving found within small and large businesses.
+Practical topics may include fund accounting rules, accounting for gifts and donations, cash versus accrual accounting.
+Prerequisite: BUS 254 and BUS 264

+BUS 519 Conflict Resolution Management (3)

+The curriculum focuses upon decision making and problem solving found within small and large businesses.
 The course plans to spend considerable time dealing with legal and technical issues affecting businesses in the 21st Century.

+BUS 520 Business Ethics (3)

+Covers ethical reasoning as it applies to business situations.
+Specific topics include corporate social responsibility, bribery, affirmative action, cultural diversity, dispute resolution, consumer protection, employee rights, deception, advertising ethics, product safety, environment protection, and economic justice.
+Develops an awareness of and appreciation for cultural diversity in the workplace.
+Prerequisite: BUS 358 Business Law

+BUS 525 Government Regulation of Business (3)

+Identifies the major areas of past and present government regulations impacting business.
+The emphasis is on the highly relevant legal mandates and restrictions affecting managers in all business sectors.
+Prerequisite: BUS 358

+BUS 527 Executive Development and Career Management (3)

+This course covers theoretical and practical aspects of personal career management and personnel/staff development for ministry and non-profit business administrators.
+Theory to be covered includes theories of human development, personality, and managerial effectiveness in the organization.